-CYBERSEC XXX: Introduction to Cybersecurity Perspectives
+CYBERSEC 500: Introduction to Cybersecurity Perspectives

 This course provides an overview of the domains, concepts, and elements and reviews current and emerging trends in Cybersecurity.
 Students will learn the National Institute of Standards and Technology (NIST) Cybersecurity Framework considering IT systems components, operating systems concepts, basic data analysis, and networking concepts including networking technologies and protocols.
 Real-world examples will be used to cover significant types of security incidents and their impact and remediation.
 Fundamental security design principles, information assurance fundamentals, and the significance of cryptography.
 Readings in different media will be used to demonstrate how quickly the threat and vulnerability landscape is changing across different industries.

-CYBERSEC XXX: Cybersecurity and Interdisciplinary Law/Ethics/Policy/Privacy Considerations
+CYBERSEC 502: Cybersecurity and Interdisciplinary Law/Ethics/Policy/Privacy Considerations

 As digital transformation across industry and society continues its rapid progression, individual rights and privacy, economic and business interests, and national security needs protection.
 Students will explore the areas of cybersecurity, considering regional and global dynamics, that affect policy development and the intersection of the use of regulations and incentives in law to protect those interests.
 Current readings will be used to examine the tradeoffs between security and privacy that are prevalent in the consumer, industry, and government spheres, how they might evolve in the future, and how ethics plays in setting priorities and decision making.

-CYBERSEC XXX: Cybersecurity Risk Modeling and Management
+CYBERSEC 503: Cybersecurity Risk Management

 Understanding and measuring the risk involved with real and potential cybersecurity threats and vulnerabilities are fundamental for an organization or enterprise to invest in and to protect its information and operational infrastructure, its constituents, its relationships, and its reputation.
 Students will learn and apply various modeling techniques to identify and quantify risk and how they are used to determine the value and criteria for managing that risk.
 Risk management concepts and standards will be explored including its essential elements, effective governance, understanding the appetite for risk, and the need for developing appropriate policies and procedures to mitigate risk.
 These concepts and standards will be addressed across different industries and environments.